sdneon/node/README.md

 `src_packs` folder is not used in Node.JS build.
 It's purely provided for playing around with.

 ### REPL mode for D Script, CoffeeScript and TypeScript
-REPL mode for D Script, CoffeeScript and TypeScript is activated by setting environment variable `NODE_REPL_SCRIPT` to 'ds', 'cs' or 'ts' respectively.
+REPL mode for D Script, CoffeeScript and TypeScript is activated by:
+* Setting environment variable `NODE_REPL_SCRIPT` to 'ds', 'cs' or 'ts' respectively.
   * You can even change mode during REPL.
     * E.g. enter this command in REPL to switch to CoffeeScript: `process.env.NODE_REPL_SCRIPT = 'cs'`
   * You should also use **_editor_** mode for entering multi-lines code blocks.
     * Simply enter this command in REPL: `.editor`
     * Paste or type in your code.
     * To end and execute the code block, use shortcut: CTRL-D
     * To cancel and exit editor, use shortcut: CTRL-C

-## Simple Steps to Build Your Own
-* Grab original Node.JS source codes for specific baseline, unzip.
-E.g.: [original Node.JS 17.9.0 source codes](https://github.com/nodejs/node/archive/refs/tags/v17.9.0.tar.gz)
-* Grab min archive of this mod's source codes from Releases page.
-E.g. [mod for 17.9.0+](https://github.com/sdneon/node/releases/download/17.9.0%2B/node-17.9.0_src.7z)
-  * Unzip and override Node.JS source.
-     * Jsut 2 _essential_ files changed/overwritten: `lib/internal/modules/cjs/loader.js` and `lib/repl.js`
-* Build as usual per Node.JS
+* Or running with commandline option '--repl=<script_type>'.
+  * E.g.: node.exe --repl=ds

+This mode is not available/valid for nodejs4Cpp DLL (node.DLL).

 ### Backward Compatibility for Win 7
 If building for Windows 7, you'll need the `deps\uv\src\win\util.c` patch to revert to use of `gethostname()` instead of new fancy `GetHostNameW()`.